lana-shanghai/python-cli-substrate/README.md

 polkadot-js-api query.timestamp.now
 ```

-In query.py add your seed phrase.
+In .env add your seed phrase.
-The buyer and seller addresses are Alice and Bob's hex addresses.
+The buyer and seller addresses are Alice and Bob's addresses from the default test accounts.

 activate the environment with
 ```